PRIVATE SHAREHOLDING COMPANY

 JOINT VENTURE (CONSORTIUM COMPANY)

 A Joint Venture is a type of company where two or more partners agree by contract to share the profits or losses of one or more commercial enterprises, which will be carried on in the name of one of the partners.
-Contract of Joint Ventures may be written or oral and not required to be notarized.
+Contract of Joint Ventures may be written or oral and not required be notarized.
 Third parties can recourse only to the partners with whom they deal.
 However, should the Joint Venture is disclosed to the third parties, all the partners are liable to the third parties.
-Existence of Joint Venture may be proved by any method of proof.
+The existence of a Joint Venture may be proved by any method of proof.